dividuum/html-vault/README.md

 # What it can and can't do

 * The generated HTML can of course not detect if it was copied.
-So you cannot known if your file is in the hands of an attacker.
+So you cannot know if your file is in the hands of an attacker.
 Placing the file on a secret https URL might make this a bit more unlikely but of course cannot prevent it.